d2l-ai/d2l-en/chapter_crashcourse/autograd.md

 y
 ```

-Since `x` is a vector of length 4, `nd.dot` will perform inner product and therefore `y` is a scalar.
-Next, we can automatically find the gradient by calling the `backward` function.
-It should be noted that if `y` is not a scalar, MXNet will first sum the elements in `y` to get the new variable by default, and then find the gradient of the variable with respect to `x`.
+Since `x` is a vector of length 4, `nd.dot` will perform inner product and
+therefore `y` is a scalar.
+Next, we can automatically
+find the gradient of all the inputs by calling the `backward` function.

 ```{.python .input  n=5}
 y.backward()